coq/coq/doc/sphinx/proof-engine/tactics.rst

       intros n H.
       induction n.

-.. exn:: Not an inductive product
+.. exn:: Not an inductive product.

-.. exn:: Unable to find an instance for the variables @ident ... @ident
+.. exn:: Unable to find an instance for the variables @ident ... @ident.

    Use in this case the variant :tacn:`elim ... with` below.